takaakimasaki/FDPDataAtlas/README.md

-# EviAtlas for mapping data gaps in socioeconomic conditions of forcibly displaced population
+# FDPDataAtlas for mapping gaps in micro-level data on forcibly displaced people

 This package is a variant of the [original eviatlas package](https://github.com/ESHackathon/eviatlas) and created to visualize data gaps in micro-level data on forcibly displaced people (FDP).